 For over a decade, Max Mattern has sought to improve the lives of the economically and socially excluded through inclusive finance.
 Max currently leads CGAP’s Financial Services for Inclusive Carbon Markets Project, which explores how financial services can support climate mitigation, adaptation and a just transition by enabling low-income households and communities to participate in and benefit from voluntary carbon markets.
 Over the years, Max has also led and contributed to CGAP’s efforts to design better digital financial services for smallholder farmers, support innovation in inclusive asset finance, address social norms preventing rural women’s access to financial services, build more inclusive digital public infrastructure, and expand access to essential services such as energy.

-Before joining CGAP, Mr. Mattern worked at the World Bank.
+Before joining CGAP, Max worked at the World Bank.
 In addition to his experience in financial inclusion, his previous roles include consulting and research in rural and agricultural development, nutrition, and food security.
-His work has spanned countries and continents, with regional concentrations in the Middle East and North Africa and Sub-Saharan Africa.
+His work has spanned countries and continents, with regional concentrations in the Middle East, North Africa and Sub-Saharan Africa.

-Mr. Mattern has a Master’s degree in International Business and Development Economics from the Fletcher School at Tufts University and an undergraduate degree in International Studies from the University of Arizona.
+Max holds an M.A. in Development Economics and International Business from the Fletcher School at Tufts University and a B.A. in International Studies from the University of Arizona.
 He is fluent in French.